Domi04151309/NaturalFaithful/README.md

 ### Licenses
 - `Bushy Leaves Add-on for Faithful 32x` is distributed under the terms and conditions of the [Creative Commons Public License](https://www.curseforge.com/project/358084/license)
+- `Crops 3D` is distributed under the terms and conditions of the [MIT License](https://www.curseforge.com/project/364145/license)
 - `Faithful 3D` is distributed under these [terms and conditions](https://github.com/Juknum/Faithful-3D#important-information)
 - `Faithful Alternative` is used with permission from PROJECT HJP
 - `Faithful x32` is distributed under these [terms and conditions](https://www.curseforge.com/minecraft/texture-packs/faithful-32x)